JWST associations are produced by combining science exposures using a set of predefined rules that depend on the type of data and observation.

 Relationships between multiple exposures are captured in an association, which is a means of identifying a set of exposures that belong together and may be dependent upon one another.
 The association concept permits exposures to be calibrated, archived, retrieved, and reprocessed as a set rather than as individual objects.

-The basic association that the pipeline generates are combinations of mosaics or dithers for a single observation.
+The basic association products that the pipeline generates are combinations of mosaics or dithers for a single observation.
 Higher level products are built by associating data outside the routine science data processing pipeline; these might include multiple observations from a single target in a program or large mosaics similar to HLA for HST data.
-An association can contain science data products, related files that support the science data (e.g., jitter data or target acquisition images), and contemporaneous calibration files used to calibrate the science data.
+An association file can contain several science data products, related files that support the science data (e.g., jitter data or target acquisition images), and contemporaneous calibration files used to calibrate the science data.

 - All observations from the same target in a given program

 - Observations of a given target from multiple science instruments within the same program